Ishmaru/Assault-Command-Mod-for-MG/README.md

 * No Tilesets or maps.

 ###Installation:
+__REQUIRES:__  Megaglest, download it here: <http://www.megaglest.org>

-place assault_command into your .megaglest/techs data directory
+Unzip and Place assault_command into your .megaglest/techs data directory

-start Megaglest and select Assault Command from the Techs option (in custom game menu)on lower right
+Start Megaglest and select Assault Command from the Techs option (in custom game menu) on lower right

 ###Known Issues:
 * Missing some sounds (Voice, EMP, Smoke Grenades, Helicopter,FX)